How to Get a Business Valuation: Complete Hiring Guide

 Last Updated: Feb 2026

-Getting a business valuation requires identifying qualified professionals holding ABV or ASA certifications, verifying credentials through professional directories, requesting detailed proposals outlining scope and fees, reviewing engagement letters specifying deliverables and timelines, providing comprehensive financial documentation, participating in management interviews, and coordinating through draft review to final report delivery.
-This systematic hiring process typically spans one to two weeks for valuator selection plus four to eight weeks for valuation completion depending on company complexity, information availability, and report requirements.
-Understanding how to navigate credential verification, proposal evaluation, engagement execution, and process coordination ensures you select qualified professionals delivering defensible conclusions meeting regulatory compliance, transaction support, or strategic planning needs without timeline delays or quality compromises.
+Getting a business valuation requires identifying qualified professionals holding ABV (Accredited in Business Valuation) or ASA (Accredited Senior Appraiser) certifications, verifying credentials through professional directories, requesting detailed proposals outlining scope and fees, reviewing engagement letters specifying deliverables and timelines, providing comprehensive financial documentation, participating in management interviews, and coordinating through draft review to final report delivery.
+This systematic hiring process spans one to two weeks for valuator selection plus four to eight weeks for valuation completion depending on company complexity and report requirements.

-Hiring approach matters because business owners unfamiliar with valuation services often make costly selection mistakes including engaging unqualified consultants lacking proper credentials, accepting vague proposals without clear scope definitions, signing engagement letters with unfavorable terms, or failing to verify independence creating conflict issues.
-These errors result in rejected valuations when IRS agents challenge inadequate gift tax appraisals, excluded expert testimony when courts assess credentials, qualified audit opinions when financial statement support lacks independence, or transaction failures when counterparties discount conclusions from questionable sources.
-Sofer Advisors with dual ABV and ASA certification, 180+ five-star Google reviews, and Inc. 5000 recognition demonstrates the credential quality and professional standing businesses should seek when hiring valuation professionals.
+Hiring approach matters because business owners unfamiliar with valuation services often make costly selection mistakes- engaging unqualified consultants lacking proper credentials, accepting vague proposals without clear scope, or failing to verify independence.
+These errors result in rejected valuations when IRS agents challenge inadequate appraisals, excluded expert testimony when courts assess credentials, or transaction failures when counterparties discount conclusions from questionable sources.
+Sofer Advisors– with dual ABV and ASA certification, 180+ five-star Google reviews, and Inc. 5000 recognition- demonstrates the credential quality businesses should seek when hiring valuation professionals.

 Where should I start searching for qualified valuators?

 Professional credential directories provide the most reliable starting points.
-The AICPA maintains an online ABV directory at aicpa.org allowing searches by state, city, and specialization.
-The American Society of Appraisers offers member directories at appraisers.org filtering by credential type, location, and industry expertise.
-These directories guarantee credential verification-listed professionals hold active certifications meeting continuing education requirements.
+The AICPA maintains an online ABV directory allowing searches by state and specialization.
+The American Society of Appraisers offers member directories filtering by credential type, location, and industry expertise.
+These directories guarantee listed professionals hold active certifications meeting continuing education requirements.
+All credentialed appraisers must comply with USPAP (Uniform Standards of Professional Appraisal Practice), the recognized ethical and performance standards governing professional appraisal work.

 The following search strategy maximizes success: